10/31/2024

 CEO

-And I must add that, you know, of course, we are very far from where we would like to be.
-And the expectations are high.
-But yet still, I mean, you know, not entirely bad numbers in this kind of a.
-Economical situation that we can make such a strong profit and still make a pretty good growth, of course, far from what we were expecting and where we want to be.
+And I must add that, you know, of course we are very far from where we would like to be, and the expectations are high, but yet still, I mean, you know, not entirely bad numbers in this kind of an economical situation that we can make such a strong profit and still make a pretty good growth.
+Of course, far from what we were expecting and where we want to be.
 And we're certain we can fix that in Q4.
 Any more questions from here?

 speaker

-A couple of small questions.
-You have earlier talked about price hikes for 2025 in four or five percent neighborhood.
+Matt, a couple of small questions.
+You have earlier talked about price hikes for 2025 in 4-5% neighborhood.
 How are your talks with customers proceeding with that?
 Do you think that it's possible to hike prices?
 Yes.
-No objections so far from the well,
+No objections so far from the customers?

 speaker